pedroid999/pubsub-pretty-logger/README.md

    - Use the sidebar controls to filter, pause/resume, or clear messages
    - Click on any message to expand and view its contents
    - Toggle between light and dark mode using the switch in the header
+   - Publish messages to any Pub/Sub topic using the publishing panel in the sidebar

 The web server features hot reloading, so any changes to the code will automatically restart the server.

+### Publishing Messages

+The web interface includes a powerful Pub/Sub publishing feature:

+- 🔍 **Project and Topic Autocomplete**: Easily find and select your GCP projects and topics
+- 📝 **JSON Editor**: Write your message payload with proper JSON formatting
+- 🚀 **One-Click Publishing**: Send messages directly to Pub/Sub topics
+- 📨 **Success Confirmation**: Get immediate feedback on successful message delivery
+- 🔄 **Testing Workflows**: Test your entire Pub/Sub workflow by publishing and then viewing the received message

 ### Dark Mode